fbpx

 • Pure Vanilla Extract: Enhances the flavor of the other ingredients while contributing a delicious bakery aroma.

-• Almond Extract: Provides the biscotti with a classic almond flavor.
-If you don’t have it on hand, use additional vanilla extract instead.
+• Almond Extract (optional): Provides the biscotti with a classic almond flavor.
+But if you don’t have it on hand, or don’t prefer it – use additional vanilla extract instead.

 • Large Eggs: Provides richness while helping to bind the batter together.